Questions and answers about appeals

 You can contact us to help answer any questions or queries you might have about applying to schools, the allocation process and/or school appeals:

-- If your child is starting primary, junior or secondary school, please email Co-ordinated Admissions with any questions you may have:
+- If your child is starting primary, junior or transferring to secondary school, please email Co-ordinated Admissions with any questions you may have:

 - If you are looking to move your child from their current school to a new school, please email In-Year Admissions with any questions you may have: